dib-lab/dibsi/index.md

 ### Are you interested in joining us as an instructor or a TA?

-We are looking for people who want to be involved -- see our [getting involved](getting-involved.html) page!
-(We will cover travel, room and board at a minimum.)
+We are looking for people to join us - see our [getting involved](getting-involved.html) page!
+(We will cover travel, room and board.)

 ## Other information